 Welcome.
-The partner colleges of the Liberal Arts Consortium for Online Learning represent the highest standard of student-centered education.
-Through our collaborations, we are exploring the future of teaching and learning in a networked world to support our mission as residential liberal arts colleges.
+The partners of the Liberal Arts Consortium for Online Learning represent the highest standard of student-centered education.
+Through our collaborations, we are exploring the future of teaching and learning in a networked world to support our mission as residential liberal arts institutions.

 For highlights from our campuses and our collaborative work, browse the articles below or filter by category.